Skip to main content

 Enrollment capacity in the flight science concentration may be limited, therefore, early application is strongly encouraged.

-In addition to the university's general admission and matriculation requirements, applicants to any flight science program must be able to pass an FAA Class II medical examination.
+In addition to the University's general admission and matriculation requirements, applicants to any flight science program must be able to pass an FAA Class II medical examination.
 It is strongly encouraged that applicants undergo an FAA Class I medical examination to ascertain that they are currently capable of passing the medical examination required of a commercial airline transport pilot.

 This physical examination is an absolute prerequisite for flight training and must be taken before the student’s arrival on campus.
 Students will not be allowed to participate in any flight training activities without holding a medical certificate.
-For specific information regarding the examination, visit the FAA online
+For specific information regarding the examination, visit the FAA website

 DA20-C1 Pre-Admission Flight Course Student Limitations